ansys/pyoptislang/doc/source/user_guide/index.rst

 PyOptiSLang Basic Overview
 --------------------------

-The :class:`Optislang() <ansys.optislang.core.Optislang>` class
-within the ``ansys-optislang-core`` library creates an instance of :class:`Optislang <ansys.optislang.core.optislang.Optislang>` in the background and sends commands to that service.
-Errors and warnings are processed Pythonically letting the user develop a script real-time without worrying about if it will function correctly when deployed in batch mode.
+The instance of the :class:`Optislang <ansys.optislang.core.Optislang>` class within the ``ansys-optislang-core`` library can be used to control and query the optiSLang project.

-OptiSLang can be started from python using :func:`Optislang() <ansys.optislang.core.Optislang>`.
+OptiSLang can be started from Python using :func:`Optislang() <ansys.optislang.core.Optislang>`.
 This starts optiSLang in a temporary directory by default.
-You can change project directory to your current working directory and file name with:
+Path to the project file can be specified by the ``project_path`` parameter of the :func:`Optislang() <ansys.optislang.core.Optislang>` as follows:

 .. code:: python